ryhattori/PatchWarp/README.md

 (A later imaging session (red) was registered to an earlier imaging session (green))

 ## Installation
-Download and add all files to MATLAB path.
+Download files from this github repository, and add all files to your MATLAB path.

 ## How to use
 Please check an example demo files.